Starting At Zero

 - Enter a screenplay competition

 Prepare a good pitch and cover letter where appropriate and take a chance.
-Everyone had to start at article number 1.
+Everyone had to start at zero.
 The submission process is usually very simple.

 TOP TIP: Be sure to look at the submission guidelines as every producer, website has their own way of doing things.
 You might have a great idea and miss an important step, so get rejected or overlooked.